Tenant Information & Tips

 Upon acceptance of your tenancy application, we require a bond which we then lodge with the Bond Centre – Ministry of Business, Innovation and Employment.
 Your bond is held as a form of financial protection against any unacceptable wear and tear, damage to the property, or money owing at the termination or end of your tenancy period.

 You are legally required to pay your rent in advance to the landlord before or on the date it is due.
 The method for payment is outlined in your tenancy agreement.
-If you cannot pay by the due date, you fall into arrears, or you have any problems with rental payments, contact your Southland Real Estate property manager.
-In the event of rental arrears, Southland Real Estate will collect the rent on the landlord’s behalf under the Residential Tenancies Act 1986.
+If you cannot pay by the due date, you fall into arrears, or if you have any problems with rent payments, contact your Southland Real Estate property manager.
+In the event of rent arrears, Southland Real Estate will collect the rent on the landlord’s behalf under the Residential Tenancies Act 1986 rules.

-Your tenant agreement should include how many and who is residing permanently at the property.
+Your tenancy agreement should include how many and who is residing permanently at the property.
 If a tenant is moving into the property or out of it, you need to notify your Southland Real Estate property manager in writing.
-Any new tenants will be required to undertake the property application process before moving onto the property.
+Any new tenants will be required to complete a tenancy application, provide photo ID and be approved by Southland Real Estate process before moving into the property.

-A pre-inspection is carried out before the commencement of your tenancy, noting any damage or issues and evaluating the property’s condition.
-Pre-inspection ensures you are not held responsible for damages occurring before your tenancy period.
-During pre-inspection, you will have the opportunity to make comments on the property’s condition.
-The pre-inspection report is then filed, along with your tenancy agreement, as evidence of the property’s condition.
+An ingoing inspection is carried out before the commencement of your tenancy.
+Ingoing inspections ensure you are not held responsible for damages occurring before your tenancy starts.
+The ingoing inspection report is then filed, along with your tenancy agreement, as evidence of the property’s condition.

 At regular intervals throughout your tenancy, your property manager will carry out routine inspections.
-You can use these inspections for pointing out any maintenance or repairs needing to be carried out.
 Your Southland Real Estate property manager may also take photos and advise on the property’s condition to the owner.